loopbackio/loopback-connector-rest/README.md

 * query: Query strings
 * responsePath: JSONPath applied to the HTTP body

-Loopback REST connector allows you to define the API invocation as a json template.
+LoopBack REST connector allows you to define the API invocation as a json template.
 For example,

         template: {
                 "method": "GET",